Alejogb1/job-board/blog-data/how-can-i-load-pre-trained-neural-network-weights-into-a-model-with-a-different-input-size-using-tensorflow.md

 id: "how-can-i-load-pre-trained-neural-network-weights-into-a-model-with-a-different-input-size-using-tensorflow"
 ---

-Let's tackle this; it's a situation I’ve encountered more than a few times in my career, especially when dealing with legacy models or fine-tuning for specific tasks.
+; it's a situation I’ve encountered more than a few times in my career, especially when dealing with legacy models or fine-tuning for specific tasks.
 The challenge of loading pre-trained weights into a neural network with a different input size isn't trivial, but it’s definitely solvable with careful consideration of your model’s architecture and the intended data flow.
 It usually stems from a discrepancy between the input shapes of the pre-trained model and your new model.

 The core issue revolves around how TensorFlow (or any deep learning framework) handles weight initialization and tensor shape compatibility.
 When you load pre-trained weights, the framework expects the layers to match exactly, including the input dimensions.
 When the input size differs, the initial layers, particularly dense or convolutional layers, will have mismatched weight matrices.
 These mismatches can throw errors or, worse, lead to incorrect and unpredictable behavior.